Table of contents

 The YangMing Electric Standing Desk is a nice option for a home workstation at only $229.99 (at the time of publishing) and creating a flexible ergonomic home office solution.

 With electric lifting and a large workspace area on the tabletop, it allows for a personalized approach to working at home or in an office.
 A cable connector on the desktop space gets your cables all in one spot and cleaned up.

 Atlantic Height-Adjustable Desk with Casters

-If you have issues with your desk rolling away, we made a guide for how to deal with a rolling chair.
+If you have issues with your desk rolling away, we made a guide for how to deal with a rolling chair on uneven floors.
 The same concepts apply for a standing desk with wheels!

 What we like about this standing desk is its under-table cable and storage basket that you can use for wires or products that are used less frequently.
-The height of this desk adjusts from 28” to 41.3” and has four casters for increased mobility that work great around a small shared office or a home office in a house or apartment.
+The height of this desk adjusts from 28” to 41.3” and has four casters for increased mobility.
+These work great around a small shared office or a home office in a house or in an apartment.

 The Mind Reader Multipurpose Home Office Computer Desk is, incredibly, one of the most affordable options on our list and comes with a set of great features.